Analysis | Sorry, Mr. President, but the ‘real polls’ are actual polls, not rally crowds

 Legitimate pollsters embrace scrutiny.
 The Post’s polls, for example, conducted with ABC News, publish full methodological statements, including partisan breakdowns and cross-tabs — a breakdown of responses by demographic groups.
 Most major pollsters do.
 What’s more, The Post works with the American Association for Public Opinion Research to evaluate how pollsters are faring in capturing public sentiment.
 Here, for example, is an analysis of Democratic primary polling from a working group that included a Post journalist.

 Those talking the most about unseen polling are Trump and his campaign.
 The president constantly claims to have polling showing how close the race is or how well he’s doing — or that his approval rating among Republicans is near-unanimous — but no public polling supports most of his claims.
-His campaign doesn’t want scrutiny because it understands that his assertions won’t withstand it.
+His campaign doesn’t want scrutiny, because it understands that his assertions won’t withstand it.

 It’s easy to get away with this, though, because polling remains fairly abstract for most people.
 Most people aren’t generally called to participate in public polling, so a common response is, “Well, they never call me.”